-The forehead and eyebrows often show visible signs of aging.
+The forehead and eyebrow region often show visible signs of aging.
 Looseness in these areas may cause drooping eyebrows, eyelid hooding, forehead furrows, and frown lines.
-During brow lift surgery, these areas are tightened or changed to make the forehead smooth, raise the upper eyebrows, and make the frown lines look better.
+During brow lift surgery, these areas are tightened or changed.
+This smoothens the forehead, raises the upper eyebrows, and makes the frown lines look better.
 A brow lift may be done alone or with other procedures such as a facelift or eyelid surgery.

-A brow lift can be done in many ways, including an endoscopy.
-The surgical cuts may vary with the technique chosen by your surgeon to meet your needs.
+With recent progress in brow lift surgery, the procedure can be done in many ways, including an endoscopy.
+Brow lift surgery is based on each patient's needs.
+The surgical cuts may differ according to the technique chosen by your surgeon to meet your needs.
 The brow lift cannot slow down aging.